 Omeprazole - instructions for use, dosage

-The daily dose of the drug depends on the severity of the course of the disease.
-In the acute form of ulcers and reflux - esophagitis, the medication is prescribed once a day in the morning on an empty stomach 20 mg 1 time per day.
+The daily dose of the drug depends on the severity of the disease.
+In acute forms of ulcers and reflux-esophagitis, the medication is prescribed once a day in the morning on an empty stomach, 20 mg once a day.
 After a single dose of 20 mg of omeprazole, inhibition of gastric secretion occurs within the first hour, reaches a maximum after 2 hours and lasts about 24 hours, the severity of the effect depends on the dose.

-The duration of the course of treatment is approximately two weeks.
+The duration of treatment is approximately two weeks.
 If the patient's condition does not improve, the course of therapy is extended until the ulcer is completely healed.

 The daily dose of the drug depends on the indications: